NOAA Chemical Sciences Laboratory

 Boulder, CO 80305 USA

-Dr. Yelena L. Pichugina is a Research Scientist at the Cooperative Institute for Research in Environmental Sciences (CIRES), University of Colorado, affiliated with the Atmospheric Remote Sensing Group (ARS) of the Chemical Sciences Laboratory (CSL), Earth System Research Laboratories (ESRL), National Oceanic and Atmospheric Administration (NOAA) in Boulder, Colorado.
+Dr. Yelena L. Pichugina is a Senior Research Scientist at the Cooperative Institute for Research in Environmental Sciences (CIRES), University of Colorado, affiliated with the Atmospheric Remote Sensing Group (ARS) of the Chemical Sciences Laboratory (CSL), Earth System Research Laboratories (ESRL), National Oceanic and Atmospheric Administration (NOAA) in Boulder, Colorado.
 She joined ARS group in 1998 from the Central Asia Hydro-Meteorology Research Institute (SANIGMI) in Tashkent Uzbekistan, with 20 years of experience in remote sensing of snow and water resources in the Central Asia mountain region.

 Ph.
 D, Engineering-Technical Sciences.
 Academy of Science, Tashkent, Uzbekistan